istio/istio.io/content/en/docs/ops/configuration/extensibility/wasm-module-distribution/index.md

 }
 {{< /text >}}

-For more example usage of `WasmPlugin` API, please take a look at the [API reference](/docs/reference/config/proxy_extensions/wasm-plugin/).
+For more example usage of the `WasmPlugin` API, please take a look at the [API reference](/docs/reference/config/proxy_extensions/wasm-plugin/).

 There are several known limitations with this module distribution mechanism, which will be addressed in future releases: